-The project is unlikely include any known archaeological resources or human remains and the project would be required to comply with General Plan Policy LT-1.10f.
+The project area does not include any known archaeological resources or human remains and the project would be required to comply with General Plan Policy LT-1.10f.
 Therefore, the findings of the certified LUTE EIR regarding archaeological resources remain valid and no further analysis is required.

 - c.
 See analysis provided in Item b) above. - d.
-As discussed above, the City of Sunnyvale Heritage Resource Inventory list.
+As discussed above, the City of Sunnyvale Heritage Resource Inventory list and a record search conducted on June 13, 2019 identified the Project site did not identify the Project site with any listed or eligible for listing in the California Register of Historical Resources.
 As discussed on page 3.10-11 of the LUTE EIR, in 2010 the City initiated a consultation process with Native American tribes pursuant to SB 18.
 Similar to AB 52, SB 18 requires the city must consult with Native American tribes with respect to the possible preservation of, or the mitigation of impacts on, specified Native American places, features, and objects located within that jurisdiction.
 No request for consultation was received by the City.

-The project would have to comply with the General Plan Policy LT-1.10f that requires protection and mitigation of discovered resources.
-Therefore, there are no (1) peculiar impacts, (2) impacts not analyzed in the LUTE EIR, (3) significant off-site impacts and cumulative impacts not discussed in the LUTE EIR, and (4) there is no substantial new information indicating that an impact would be more severe than discussed in the LUTE EIR.
+The Project would have to comply with the General Plan Policy LT-1.10f that requires protection and mitigation of discovered resources.
+Therefore, there are no (1) peculiar impacts, (2) impacts not analyzed in the LUTE EIR, (3)

+significant off-site impacts and cumulative impacts not discussed in the LUTE EIR, and (4) there is no substantial new information indicating that an impact would be more severe than discussed in the LUTE EIR.
 The findings of the certified LUTE EIR regarding historical resources remain valid and no further analysis is required.